carbynestack/carbynestack.github.io/docs/community/gsoc.md

 # Google Summer of Code

+!!! warning "Rejected for GSoC 2022"

+    Sadly, we have not been accepted for GSoC 2022.
+We plan to apply again in 2023 and hope that we have better luck then.
+Stay tuned!

+    Still the topics mentioned below are very relevant for the Carbyne Stack community.
+In case you are interested in working on one of them or you have your own ideas on how to advance the Carbyne Stack project or community, please do not hesitate to get in touch.
+We'll probably find a way to get you supported by one of the backing organizations.
+Please also have a look at the [opportunities](../opportunities) page for open positions.

 Carbyne Stack is applying to become a [Google Summer of Code (GSoC) 2022][gsoc] mentoring organization.
 For those not aware of what GSoC is, here comes the official description from Google: